The Gosport War Memorial Hospital 1990s opioid deaths scandal. Dr Jane Barton, 77, has been a case study in female unaccountability for 35+ years.

 We shall shortly be posting this piece on our X channel.

-Our thanks to Gary for this.
-An extract:
+Our thanks to Graham for this.
+The end of the piece:

 —————————-